 “We have loved working with the Forage team and have been endlessly impressed with their energy, enthusiasm, and support,” says Jessica.

 “The implementation and design phase of building the program has been really positive.
 Forage had all the resources and expertise to bring our vision to life.
 We felt as though we were in safe hands throughout.”

 Calling all public health students and not-for-profits

-If you’re interested in a public health career, you can take part in ASHM’s virtual experience program.
+If you’re interested in a public health career, you can take part in ASHM’s virtual job simulation.
 It’s free and only takes a few minutes to sign up.

-Jessica says the opportunity to launch a virtual experience program with Forage is one other not-for-profits should definitely consider.
+Jessica says the opportunity to launch a virtual job simulation with Forage is one other not-for-profits should definitely consider.